devspace-sh/devspace/README.md

 <br>

 ## Why DevSpace?
-Building modern, distributed and highly scalable microservices with Kubernetes is hard - and it is even harder in a large team of developers.
+Building modern, distributed and highly scalable microservices with Kubernetes is hard - and it is even harder for large teams of developers.
 DevSpace is the next-generation tool for fast cloud-native software development.

 <details>
 <summary><b>Standardize & Version Your Workflows</b></summary>
 <br>

 DevSpace allows you to store all your workflows in one declarative config file: `devspace.yaml`
-- Codify workflow knowledge about building images, deploying your project and its dependencies, debugging and developing a project etc.
+- **Codify workflow knowledge** about building images, deploying your project and its dependencies etc.
-- Version your workflows together with your code (i.e. you can check out any old version and get it up and running with just a single command)
+- **Version your workflows together with your code** (i.e. you can get any old version up and running with just a single command)
-- Easily share your workflows with your team mates
+- **Share your workflows** with your team mates

 <br>
 </details>